haquema/makers-javascript-fndamentals/challenges/05_calling_apis.md

 ## Exercise

-Create a function `fetchJson` (in `fetchJson.js`) which accepts one URL as argument, and one callback function.
+Create a function `fetchJson` (in `fetchJson.js`) which accepts one URL, and one callback function as arguments.

 It should send an HTTP request using `got` to the URL, and calls the given function with the received response's data.
 This data should be parsed from JSON into a plain JavaScript object.

+**Note:** When writing tests for asynchronous functions, you need to be careful that the test isn't completing before your `expect` assertions have executed.
+See the _additional resources_ at the bottom of the page for more info.

 ```js
 // In node